RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Experiment -- A Case Study

-\section{Experiment - A Case Study}
+\section{Experiment -- A Case Study}

+In this section, we demonstrate \algname on addressing a real-life challenge within the agricultural context, specifically catering to scenarios where farmers seek to do equipment checks during nocturnal hours or after extreme weathers such as storms.

-The experiment are conducted on the desktop with Intel Core-i3-12100 CPU, Nvidia GeForce RTX3060 GPU and 16GB RAM.
+\bfsection{Hardware and software setup.} The experiment is conducted on a desktop with Intel Core-i5-13400 CPU, Nvidia GeForce RTX4070Ti GPU and 64GB of RAM.
 The operating system is Ubuntu 20.04 bionic.
-The simulator is executed on Gazebo 11, ROS Noetic and PX4 v1.12.3.
-Rviz, Gmapping, QGroundControl, Python 3.8 with PyTorch 1.13 are used.
+The simulator is executed on Gazebo 11, ROS Noetic and PX4 v1.12.3..

-We demonstrate \textbf{RELAX} on addressing a real-life challenge within the agricultural context, specifically catering to scenarios where farmers seek to do equipment checks during nocturnal hours or after extreme weathers such as storms.
-Although aerial traffic management appears to be simpler than its terrestrial counterpart, complexities persist.

-For example, the agricultural land is divided into smaller zones by movable iron bars and wires to facilitate diverse crop cultivation.
+\bfsection{Experimental environment setup.} We firstly train our RL model in environment shown in \figref{fig:sta_act_train_env} right and fine-tune it in environment shown in \figref{fig:finetune_env_test_env} left.
+To examine the feasibility of our proposed framework, we established a test environment illustrated in \figref{fig:finetune_env_test_env} right.
+The agricultural land is divided into smaller zones by movable iron bars and wires to facilitate diverse crop cultivation.
 However, the dynamic nature of these iron bars, subject to seasonal rearrangements by farmers to accommodate varying crop types, presents noteworthy challenges, in which the static path planning based on a pre-scanned map becomes impractical.
+The iron bars, which are not shown during the map construction stage, are considered as dynamic obstacles in our experiments.

+\bfsection{Results.} To comprehensively check the generalizability of our trained model, we conduct 50 run each with around 20 iron bars distributed randomly in the testing environment and report the average success rate.
+The results are shown in \tabref{tab:results}, where the better variant of \algname (with D3QN) achieves an average success rate of 90\%, which is 8 times higher than the other 2D-LiDAR based algorithm, Gabriel's alg~\cite{Gabriel2023adaptive}, making \algname a practically usable solution in such agricultural applications.
+Additionally, the performance of \algname is on par with other state-of-the-art algorithms requiring 3D LiDAR and RGB-D cameras, such as Deep PANTHER~\cite{tordesillas2023deep} and FAST-LIO~\cite{kong2021avoiding}, showcasing \algname's competitiveness while keeping the total cost much lower.

-To examine the feasibility of our proposed framework, we established a test environment illustrated in Fig.~\ref{fig:test_env}.
-Our proposed system has demonstrated a success rate of $86$\% across a series of $50$ tests.
-The outcomes of six selected experiments are depicted in Fig.~\ref{fig:test_paths}.
-The oscillatory patterns observed in the movements of our parsimonious UAV when in close proximity to obstacles, as depicted in the figure, distinctly illustrate its dynamic obstacle avoidance behavior.
-This behavior becomes particularly evident when the drone's distance from obstacles fall below the predefined threshold established during the training phase.
+As an example, results from six sample experiments are shown in \figref{fig:test_paths}.
+The oscillatory patterns observed in the movements of our parsimonious UAV when in close proximity to obstacles, as depicted in the figures, distinctly illustrate its dynamic obstacle avoidance behavior.
+This behavior becomes particularly evident when the drone's distance from obstacles falls below the predefined threshold established during the training phase.